shuimuliang/parallel-ecs-experiment/design.md

-# concurrency design in specs
+# parallel design in specs

 * The `Storage` component is pre-defined as readable or writable.